psbuo/worlds-fair/pages/about.md

 {% include feature/jumbotron.html objectid="/assets/img/jj-ying-WmnsGyaFnCQ-unsplash_opt.jpg" %}
-## About Us

-This site was made by Toby Hausler, Matthew Santoyo, Zach Wergeland, and Payton Bell in University of Oregon's DSCI350 class offered winter term.
 ## About CollectionBuilder-Sheets

 This site is generated using [CollectionBuilder-Sheets](https://github.com/CollectionBuilder/collectionbuilder-sheets), a template  for creating simple digital exhibit websites by loading collection metadata directly from a CSV, designed for teaching digital library skills and easy hosting on GitHub Pages.